Tal Banin

-Tal Banin (טל בנין; born March 7, 1971) is an Israeli retired football player and currently the manager of Maccabi Ahi Nazareth.
+Tal Banin (טל בנין; born 7 March 1971) is an Israeli football manager and former player who most recently was the manager of Maccabi Ahi Nazareth.
 Banin played as a defensive midfielder.
-A captain for the Israeli National Team for many years, Banin was also the only Israeli player to ever play in the Italian Serie A until 2011, when Palermo signed Eran Zahavi.
+A captain for the Israel national team for many years, Banin was also the only Israeli player to ever play in the Italian Serie A until 2011, when Palermo signed Eran Zahavi.

-Career
+Club career

 Born in Kiryat Haim, Haifa, Israel, Banin joined Hapoel Haifa as a youngster.
 He trained in their football academy and played for many of Hapoel's youth teams.
 He made his full debut for the side at 17.
 Between the years of 1987–89 Banin played a total of 44 games for Hapoel in the second division and scored seven goals.

 When Banin was 19 he signed a contract with arch rivals Maccabi Haifa in 1989, they continued his impressive development as a player.
 He left the club in 1992 after playing 94 games in ligat ha`hal and scoring seventeen goals.

 When Banin was just 20 he became the second youngest Israeli to collect the "Player of the Year" accolade in 1991.
 During the same season he was an integral part in the Maccabi side that won the Israeli League and Cup "double".

 Banin then returned to Hapoel Haifa, where he played for a further season playing 29 games and scoring 8 goals in the top division.

 In 1993 Banin moved to French side Cannes.
 He led the side to a sixth position in Ligue 1, the French top division.
 As a result, Cannes qualified for Europe.

 Whilst playing for Cannes, Banin picked up a knee injury.
 This problem proved to be serious.
 He began to suffer from a chronic knee problem that would plague him for the rest of his career.

 Cannes offered to extend his contract, however after 23 games and two goals Banin declined and returned to Israel to join Hapoel Haifa.
 He proved to be their star player in what seemed to be a very average side.
 He remained at Haifa for three years playing a further 74 games for them and scoring 19 goals.